minnojs/minno-time/src/js/extensions/iat/README.md

 * `active`: Wether to display this feedback at all.
 Takes true/false.
 * `media`: What to display upon feedback.
 Takes a PIP media object.
 * `css`: a jQuery css object that modifies the feedback stimulus.
 * `duration`: How long to display this feedback before moving on.
+The error object has a special value `static` that causes the feedback not to be hidden after a duration.

 `correct_feedback`: Feedback after a correct response.
 Takes feedback object (default: not active, displays green OK).